Hugo Haas: United States

 By the mid-1940s, Haas had become a character actor in American films.
-In 1951 he launched a successful if unacclaimed career as a film director in Hollywood with a string of B movie melodramas, usually starring blonde actresses in the role of a predatory mantrap.
-Haas usually cast himself as the male lead in the films although the female role almost always dominated the storyline and was usually exclusively promoted on film posters.
-His work also includes a touching human drama, The Girl on the Bridge (1951) – which he co-wrote, directed and starred in – about a kindly watchmaker who after having lost his wife and family in the Holocaust, befriends, marries, and raises a second family with a young woman he saves from suicide.
+In 1951, he launched a successful if unacclaimed career as a film director in Hollywood with a string of B movie melodramas, usually starring blonde actresses in the role of a predatory mantrap.
+Haas usually cast himself as the male lead in the films, but the female role almost always dominated the storyline and was usually exclusively promoted on film posters.
+His work also includes the touching drama The Girl on the Bridge (1951) – which he co-wrote, directed and starred in – about a kindly watchmaker who after having lost his wife and family in the Holocaust, befriends, marries, and raises a second family with a young woman he saves from suicide.

 Cleo Moore starred in six films for Haas, becoming a well-known film star in that era.
-Other actresses who starred in Haas' films were Beverly Michaels and Carol Morris.
-The Haas pictures generally received poor reviews but were for the most part commercially successful, and on occasion featured such well-known names as Eleanor Parker, John Agar, Vince Edwards, Joan Blondell, Agnes Moorehead, Julie London, Corinne Griffith, and Marie Windsor.
+Other actresses who starred in Haas' films included Beverly Michaels and Carol Morris.
+The Haas pictures generally received poor reviews but were for the most part commercially successful, and on occasion, the films featured well-known names, including Eleanor Parker, John Agar, Vince Edwards, Rock Hudson, Joan Blondell, Agnes Moorehead, Julie London, Corinne Griffith, and Marie Windsor.

-Haas's final film, Paradise Alley, was rejected by the major studios and sat unreleased for over three years, finally surfacing in a limited run in 1962.
+Haas's final film Paradise Alley was rejected by the major studios and sat unreleased for over three years, finally surfacing in a limited run in 1962.

 Production company

 Haas's first American film was bankrolled out of his own pocket for $85,000.
-The financial success of Pickup lead to the creation of the independent Hugo Haas Productions, which he used to produce 12 of his 14 American films from 1951 to 1959.
+The financial success of Pickup led to the creation of the independent Hugo Haas Productions, which he used to produce 12 of his 14 American films from 1951 to 1959.
 Independent studios were not atypical at this time, but Haas' operating procedures were.
 He financed his own films, and the budgets were minuscule compared to most Hollywood fare.
-While his films' budgets usually ran from $80,000 to $100,000, the average cost for a Hollywood picture in 1955 was $1,500,000.
+While his films' budgets usually ran from $80,000 to $100,000, the average cost for a Hollywood picture in 1955 was $1.5 million.
 His ventures were risky; he did not secure distribution deals with larger studios until after the movies were made, sometimes delaying their release for months or even years.
-While Hollywood studios practiced division of labor, with well defined and distinct roles for workers, Haas was described as a "one-man production team," having financed, produced, written, and directed all of his Hugo Hass productions, and having acted in all but one.
+While Hollywood studios practiced division of labor, with well defined and distinct roles for workers, Haas was described as a "one-man production team," having financed, produced, written, and directed all of his Hugo Haas productions, and having acted in all but one.

 Return to Europe

-In the late 1950s Haas returned to Europe.
+In the late 1950s, Haas returned to Europe.
 After a brief stay in Italy, he settled in Vienna in 1961, where he made occasional appearances on television.
-Except for a brief visit during the centennial celebrations for the National Theater in Prague in 1963, he never returned to his homeland, until his burial in Brno.
+Except for a brief visit during the centennial celebrations for the National Theater in Prague in 1963, he never returned to his homeland but was buried there, in Brno.
+His wife Maria died in 2009, aged 92.